Chapter 2

 make4ht

-converts LaTeX file to a HTML 5 document.
-You can request conversion
+converts a LaTeX file to an HTML 5 document.
+You can request

 $ make4ht -f odt filename.tex